-13.1 Each Party's total aggregate liability under or in connection with the Contract (whether in tort, contract or otherwise) is no more than 125% of the Charges paid or payable to the Supplier.
+- 13.1 Each Party's total aggregate liability under or in connection with the Contract (whether in tort, contract or otherwise) is no more than 125% of the Charges paid or payable to the Supplier. - 13.2 No Party is liable to the other for:

-- 13.2 No Party is liable to the other for: - (a) any indirect losses; - (b) loss of profits, turnover, savings, business opportunities or damage to goodwill (in each case whether direct or indirect). - 13.3 In spite of clause 13.1, neither Party limits or excludes any of the following: - (a) its liability for death or personal injury caused by its negligence, or that of its employees, agents or subcontractors; - (b) its liability for bribery or fraud or fraudulent misrepresentation by it or its employees; - (c) any liability that cannot be excluded or limited by law. - 13.4 Each Party must use all reasonable endeavours to mitigate any loss or damage which it suffers under or in connection with the Contract, including any indemnities. - 13.5 If more than one Supplier is party to the Contract, each Supplier Party is fully responsible for both their own liabilities and the liabilities of the other Suppliers.
+- (a) any indirect losses; - (b) loss of profits, turnover, savings, business opportunities or damage to goodwill (in each case whether direct or indirect). - 13.3 In spite of clause 13.1, neither Party limits or excludes any of the following: - (a) its liability for death or personal injury caused by its negligence, or that of its employees, agents or subcontractors; - (b) its liability for bribery or fraud or fraudulent misrepresentation by it or its employees; - (c) any liability that cannot be excluded or limited by law. - 13.4 In spite of clause 13.1, the Supplier does not limit or exclude its liability for any indemnity given under clauses 7.5, 8.3, 9.5, 12.2 or 14.9. - 13.5 Each Party must use all reasonable endeavours to mitigate any loss or damage which it suffers under or in connection with the Contract, including any indemnities. - 13.6 If more than one Supplier is party to the Contract, each Supplier Party is fully responsible for both their own liabilities and the liabilities of the other Suppliers.